pradeepgadde/blog/_posts/2024-07-09-gcp-cloud-run-pub-sub.md

 ---
 # Using Cloud PubSub with Cloud Run

+What is Cloud Run?

+- Cloud Run provides fully-managed compute to run containers, simplifying running containerized workloads and abstracting away infrastructure management.
+- Write code using a language of your choice, package your code as a container, and run `gcloud run deploy` to launch your application with Cloud Run.

 Pub/Sub enables applications to take advantage of efficient message queues.
 The service is compatible with a range of Google Cloud services, and in this lab, you learn how to integrate it with Cloud Run.

 This lab is based on resolving a customer use case by using serverless infrastructure.